 - Increased use of drugs or alcohol

-- Obsessive concern on physical appearance
+- Obsessive concern about physical appearance

 - Lack of concern about physical appearance